ingo/ingo.github.io/_recipes/pollo_a_la_brasa_peruvian_roasted_chicken.md

 author: The Daring Gourmet
 category: Entrees
 description: This Peruvian roasted chicken is marinated in a magical concoction of spices and herbs, then roasted to perfection.
-Served with a Peruvian Aji Verde Sauce, it's satisfaction guaranteed.
 image: pollo_a_la_brasa_peruvian_roasted_chicken.jpg
 original_title: Pollo a la Brasa
 size: 4-6 servings